open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	// It remains the instrumentation's responsibility to start and end spans.
 	RecordSpan(ctx context.Context, req *http.Request, resp *http.Response)
 }

-// ClientRecordMetricsOption applies options to the RecordMetrics method type ClientRecordMetricsOption interface{}
 ```

-The `ClientRecordMetricsOption` allows passing optional parameters such as
-status code, additional attributes, duration of the request, ...
-Those options will be used to generate the appropriate metrics.
-If they are not
-provided, no metric will be generated with the empty data.

 #### The Server